D3lyth/all-i-want-for-christmas/README.md

 - As a returning site user, I would like to be able to log on to my account to be able to access my gift list and profile thatI hve already started.
 - As a returning site user, I would like to continue to add gifts to my list by gift name, recipient, cost and where to buy, so that I can continue keep a record of what I need to buy.
-- As a returning site user, I would like to continue and goo back to see all the gifts I have added to my list, so that I can see what gift ideas I alreaady have.
+- As a returning site user, I would like to continue and go back to see all the gifts I have added to my list, so that I can see what gift ideas I already have.
 - As a returning site user, I would like to edit my gift, so that I can correct any mistakes I may have made when inputting the information.
 - As a returning site user, I would like to delete my gift, so that I can remove from my list so that I know that I don't need to buy it anymore.
 - As a returning site user, I would like to be able to select a gift once I have bought it, so that I can see how many gift I have bought, how much I have spent, for whom I have bought gifts for, so that I can keep track of what I have already bought.
 - As a returning site user, I would like to undo the option of having bought a gift, so that I can remove something off my  bought list incase I pressed a button by mistake, or decided to return an item.
 - As a returning site user, I would liek to be able to search my gift list to be able to filter for recipient, where to buy, type of gift and cost to be able to make the shopping experience for getting the gifts more efficient.
-- As a returning site user, I would like too be able to log out of my account to keep my data safe.
+- As a returning site user, I would like to be able to log out of my account to keep my data safe.

 ### Site Admin